 Variable-occurrence items include both variable-occurrence arrays and optional elements.

-The number of occurrences of a variable-occurrence item may be specified in the data.
-This can be combined with delimiters for determining the number of occurrences, in which case the number of occurrences obtained by parsing using delimiters and any stored information must be consistent.
-It is a processing error if they are not.
+The number of occurrences of a variable-occurrence item may be specified in the data (occursCountKind ‘expression’), or determined by examining the data stream for specific framing or values (occursCountKind ‘parsed’, ‘implicit’ and ‘stopValue‘).

-To determine the logical contents and number of occurrences for an array, we examine the input stream trying to parse elements one by one with separators between them.
-Parsing for an optional element is similar, except there is only the possibility of one occurrence, so separators don't matter.
+To determine the logical contents and number of occurrences for an array, we examine the input stream trying to parse elements one by one potentially with separators between them when there is more than one occurrence.

 If the element is not found then defaulting occurs as described in 13.17 Properties for Default Value Control

-It is a processing error if a separator is parsed successfully, but parsing does not find the subsequent element successfully, unless dfdl:separatorPolicy is 'postfix'.
+It is a processing error if a separator is parsed successfully, but parsing does not find the subsequent element successfully, unless dfdl:separatorPosition is 'postfix'.

 On parsing and unparsing if the number of occurrences of an element is less than xs:minOccurs and the element has a default specified then the element is defaulted up to xs:minOccurs, otherwise it is a processing error.

+When occursCountKind=’implicit’ then the number of occurrences is limited to maxOccurs (if not unbounded).

 Stop Value Delimited Array Number of occurrences

-When an array has a stopValue specified, this means that a distinguished logical value must be found to determine the end of the array.
-As each element is parsed, its value is compared to the stop value, and if it matches, then that ends the array.
+When an array element has occursCountKind ‘stopValue’ specified, this means that a distinguished logical value occurs in the data to indicate the end of the array.
+As each occurrence is parsed, its value is compared to the stop value given by occursStopValue, and if it matches, then that ends the array.
 The stop value itself is not considered to be an element of the array and is not added to the infoset.
+It is a processing error if the stop value is not found in the data.

 This technique can only be used on arrays of simple type elements.
 It is a schema definition error if stop values are used on arrays with complex type elements.